mr2raccoon/caactus/README.md

 - The correlation circle plot will show how the original variables relate to the latent dimensions, helping you interpret the PCA results in terms of the original grouping variables.

-- CAVE: the limit of categories for display in the PCA-plot is n=15
+- [!WARNING]: the limit of categories for display in the PCA-plot is n=15

 1. In the caactus GUI, make sure **Variable Names** and **Class Order** are set correctly in Global Settings.
 2. Find **step 10 – PLN Modelling** and click **Run**.
 3. Output:
     - a) `correlation_circle.png`
     - b) `pca_plot.png`
-4. CAVE: **Variable Names** and **Class Order** are shared with Summary Statistics — set them once in Global Settings.
+4. [!NOTE]: **Variable Names** and **Class Order** are shared with Summary Statistics — set them once in Global Settings.

 ## 7. Tutorial
 ### 7.1 Download Sample Data
 1. Go to [zenodo](https://doi.org/10.5281/zenodo.18799803) to download the sample data.
 2. Unpack the `.zip`-file into your project folder.
-3. The path to where you unpacked the sample data will be your main folder.
+3. The path to where you unpacked the sample data will be your main folder (e.g. `/home/usr/Documents/sampledata_CD6_zenodo`).
 4. To showcase the functionalties, the ilastik steps have been pretrained.
 Use caactus in batch-mode for the following steps.
-From the dropdown menu in the GUI, select `batch`
+From the dropdown menu in **Global settings** in the GUI, select `batch`

- Please note, we intentionally left some subdirectories empty for the tutorial.
+ [!NOTE] we intentionally left some subdirectories empty for the tutorial.

  The intend of the the tutorial is that potential users learn how to run the batch mode with pretrained models.
 The subdirectory `0_1_original_tif_training_images`is empty and will stay empty.
 The other empty subdirectories will get filled with data once the user follows the below explained steps.